 Under the Health Act, it is the duty of every local authority to improve, promote and protect public health within its district.
-In respect to water, local authorities have an obligation to provide surface water, wastewater and water supply infrastructure (Section 25).
 The Health Act provides for each local authority to make bylaws for improving, promoting, or protecting public health and regulating drainage and the collection and disposal of wastewater.
+(There are similar bylaw-making powers in the LGA).